What is Animal Assisted Interventions?

 A Therapy Dog is also a trained dog, and in some ways more versatile than a Service Dog as they work in a variety of settings with many different populations.
 A Therapy Dog may spend the morning at a school relating to young children, and the afternoon at an assisted living facility visiting the elderly!

 A Therapy Dog is trained, evaluated, and usually handled by the owner.
-Cost over time includes several training classes, evaluation fees, and AaTs Credentialed Therapy Dog Team membership fee totaling approximately $1,000.
+Cost over time includes several training classes, evaluation fees, membership fees to therapy dog organizations.
+The total, minus ongoing membership fees totals approximately $1,000.

 How does Therapeutic Riding work?